Posted on April 14, 2014 in Teen Drug Addiction

 Age and Development

 Age and stage of development also drug addiction risk factors.
-Generally speaking, the younger someone is when they start using drugs, the more likely it becomes that they will form an addiction.
+Generally speaking, the younger someone is when they start using drugs, the more likely it becomes that they will form an addiction and need treatment to break it.
 Furthermore, adolescents are susceptible to addiction because they are at a developmental stage when their brains have not yet matured to the point where they can reason, judge and control impulse behavior in the same manner as an adult.
 The brain is not done forming those cognitive functions until the mid-twenties.

 None of these risk factors makes it inescapable that a person will become addicted to drugs.
 Nonetheless, it is foolish to ignore known risk factors.
 Talk to your kids about what influences vulnerability to addiction.
 Do the best job you can in creating a safe, loving and healthy environment.
 Kids who make it to age 21 without an addiction are far more likely to make it through life without ever becoming addicted.